ckdckd145/statmanager-kr/article/paper.md

 Recent advances in the field of statistics have been achieved through the emergence of user-friendly packages, such as `Pingouin` [@vallat2018].
 Pingouin is an easy-to-use statistics package that offers a wide range of analytical functions.
 Like `Pingouin`, `Statmanager-kr` is similar in that it aims to be a user-friendly statistics package.

 However, `Statmanager-kr` and `Pingouin` differ in their target users.
 Since `Statmanager-kr` is designed for researchers with limited programming experience, it focuses on keeping the workflow short and concise; therefore, `Statmanager-kr` was designed to allow users to apply analyses and obtain results by always running a single method, `.progress()`, in a similar way.
-On the other hand, `Pingouin` was developed for users who have a relatively high level of programming knowledge and experience; therefore, in terms of workflow, `Pingouin` offers more comprehensive and fine-tunable analysis methods and provides more detailed analysis results.
+On the other hand, `Pingouin` was developed for users with a relatively high level of programming knowledge and experience; therefore, in terms of workflow, `Pingouin` offers more comprehensive and fine-tunable analysis methods and provides more detailed analysis results.
 Also, `Statmanager-kr` only works with `Pandas.DataFrame`, while `Pingouin` has the advantage of being compatible with a wider range of datasets.

 Another difference is related to visualization and post-hoc.
 The `statmanager-kr` performs post-hoc by adding the parameter `posthoc` to the `.progress()`.
 In addition, it is possible to visualize the results by using `.figure()` as a method chaining.
 Although `Pingouin` does not provide the ability to directly visualize the results of an analysis, it does support the generation of graphs that are very useful from a statistical perspective, such as paired plots, shift plots, and circle mean plots.
 In addition, Pingouin has the advantage of supporting a wider range of post-hoc tests.

-In conclusion, depending on the programming experience of the researcher and the purpose of the study, `Statmanager-kr` and `Pingouin` can be used differently.
+In conclusion, depending on the researcher's programming experience and the purpose of the study, `Statmanager-kr` and `Pingouin` can be used differently.
 Researchers who are familiar with programming may be better suited to use `Pingouin` as it supports more analysis methods and customization.
-On the other hand, `Statmanager-kr` is designed to be used by researchers who are not familiar with programming and coding, but want to get quick and fast results.
+On the other hand, `Statmanager-kr` is designed to be used by researchers who are not familiar with programming and coding, but want to get quick results.

 # Features